Canonicals Figma libraries

 - Work Project

-The libraries were disorganized and contained material that was still under development, so it was unclear what should be used.
-Compared to the codebase, they were incomplete, and the existing components were not consistently kept up to date.
-This led to team members detaching components and creating their own local components and small unofficial libraries, which caused major confusion in the handover process.
+The shoemaker’s children have no shoes.
+At Canonical’s design team, this proverb manifested itself in the Figma libraries.
+While the team of around 30 designers consistently delivered high-quality designs for diverse products across roughly 12 product teams, the Figma libraries had been neglected.
+They had become outdated and inefficient.
+Compared to the codebase they were incomplete, and the existing components were not consistently kept up to date.
+This led to designers detaching components and creating their own local components and small unofficial libraries, at least five of them, which caused confusion in the handover process.

 Understanding the problem